 I meet so many young people whose lives completely revolve around their friends.
 They go to great lengths to keep their friends happy often by doing things they ordinarily wouldn’t do.
 Sometimes, they call it peer pressure.
-One time someone asked me, “How do I know who is my real friend?”
+One time someone asked me, “How do I know who my real friends are?”
 I thought this question deserved attention.

 Let me share with you a small anecdote by Gyokuko Carlson taken from The Hidden Lamp.

 Myo-on Maurine Stuart was leading a one-day retreat, and one of her students was soon to ordain as a priest.
 The student was walking behind Maurine during kinhin, or walking meditation, when she saw another woman start to wobble and fall.
 Without thinking, the student reached out her hand to assist the other woman.
 Maurine whacked the student’s hand hard, twice.
 The other woman didn’t fall.

 The next morning, as the student was pouring tea for breakfast, Maurine turned to her, “Do you want to know why I hit you yesterday?”

 “You were being too helpful.
 You have to let people find their own balance.
 Don’t be a crutch for them.”

 I think this is the essence of friendship.
 A good friend is someone who will catch you when you fall but not be a crutch.
 Friendship doesn’t mean that you never challenge the other person or only agree to whatever they want to do or say.
 It is about expressing your honest opinion but respecting their right to make choices they see fit.
 When you be a crutch, you actually impede their growth.
 A pupa never turns into a butterfly without resistance, a seed never becomes a sapling without cutting through the resistance of the earth.